 - Wiley's Knewton Alta

-Setting up a demonstration with a company who provides curated course materials is a great next step to learning about the product and determining if it would be a good fit in your course!
+Setting up a demonstration with a company who provides curated course materials is a great next step to learn about the product, determine if it is accessible to students with disabilities, and decide if it would be a good fit for your course.
+When considering digital course materials, consult with your college technology team early in the process to learn about UNT's cybersecurity requirements for new web-based solutions.

 Changing textbooks and digital materials requires a concerted effort with curricula changes and course structure revisions, but it is an important element of instruction that every faculty member must handle regularly and with diligence.